apptainer/singularity-userdocs/quick_start.rst

     $ singularity pull library://sylabsed/linux/alpine

-You can also use ``pull`` with the ``docker://`` URI, to reference Docker images served from a registry.
-In this case, ``pull`` does not just download an image file, but also combine those layers into a usable Singularity file, sense Docker images are stored in layers.
+You can also use ``pull`` with the ``docker://`` uri to reference Docker images served from a registry.
+In this case ``pull`` does not just download an image file.
+Docker images are stored in layers, so ``pull`` must also combine those layers into a usable Singularity file.

 .. code-block:: none